-Attorneys Lawrence J. Buckfire and Robert J. Lantzy are regarded as the top Michigan child lead poisoning lawyers in the State of Michigan and northern Ohio.
+Attorneys Lawrence J. Buckfire and Robert J. Lantzy are regarded as the top child lead poisoning lawyers in the State of Michigan and Northern Ohio.
 Their efforts in the courtroom have helped hundreds of lead poisoned children and their families seek justice and fair compensation for their injuries.
 Their efforts in the community have assisted medical providers and health departments with their education and prevention goals.

 The hazards of lead paint poisoning have been known throughout the world since the early 1900's.
 However, it was not until 1978 that the use of lead paint became illegal in the United States after it was banned by the EPA.
 Most cases of child lead poisoning result from the ingestion and inhalation of lead based paint and particles.
 However, other sources of lead, such as vinyl mini-blinds and toys may also be a source of lead hazards.

-Michigan Child Lead Poisoning
+Definition of Child Lead Poisoning

-The Centers for Disease Control defines child lead poisoning as an elevated blood lead level greater than 9 micrograms per deciliter.
+The Centers for Disease Control and Prevention defines child lead poisoning as an elevated blood lead level greater than 5 micrograms per deciliter.
 Lead poisoning in children is typically detected through routine blood tests at annual exams.
 Many children have no symptoms at the time that they are lead poisoned, other than common child complaints like stomach pain or loss of appetite.
 Problems with behavior, learning, and development typically surface as the child progresses through elementary school.

-Landlords and Lead Poisoning
+Landlords and Lead Paint Poisoning

 Landlords typically deny any knowledge of lead hazards in the home, despite local and federal regulations that require them to give notice of potential hazards to the tenant.
 Many landlords also refuse to abate or cover the hazards and demand that the tenants undertake these actions, which is clearly contrary to Michigan law.

 After a child is diagnosed with an elevated blood lead level, the diagnosing doctor or clinic sends a notice to the health department to perform an inspection to determine the source of the child's lead poisoning.
 Both the Michigan Department of Community Health and the Ohio Department of Health oversee county health departments to implement state procedures for inspections of properties.
-Many larger cities, like the City of Detroit, have their own lead poisoning prevention programs.
+Many larger cities, like the city of Detroit, have their own lead poisoning prevention programs.
 It is often through these lead risk assessments that the paint hazards are identified in the landlord's rental property.

 Through document requests and depositions, our attorneys have been able to establish clear liability against the landlords.
 Many landlords are also held liable for their failure to provide their tenants with the required lead disclosure forms and pamphlets on child lead poisoning.
 The insurance companies for the landlords have paid significant settlements because of our efforts.

-FREE Child Injury Book By Michigan Lead Poisoning Lawyer
+Free Child Injury Book By Michigan Lead Poisoning Lawyer

-Our own book written by Michigan lead poisoning lawyer Lawrence J. Buckfire, "Little Kids, BIG ACCIDENTS," is a parents' guide to child injury cases in Michigan.
+Our own book written by Michigan lead poisoning lawyer Lawrence J. Buckfire, "Little Kids, Big Accidents," is a parents' guide to child injury cases in Michigan.
 It educates parents and guardians, in plain English, about the legal rights of injured children in Michigan.
 We'll send it to you for FREE!

 Statute of Limitations For Michigan Child Lead Poisoning Lawsuits